zembutsu/docs.docker.jp/engine/swarm/swarm-tutorial/drain-node.rst

 .. seealso::

-   Apply rolling updates to a service
+   Drain a node on the swarm
       https://docs.docker.com/engine/swarm/swarm-tutorial/drain-node/